New-Jersey-Forest-Service/ForMOM/README.md

 If the constraint builder were fully fleshed out, this program would be unnecessary, so this will eventually be pruned from the project.

-**Credits**: The original csv format was made by Bill, and the converter was written by Michael
+**Credits**: The original csv format was made by Bill, and the converter was written by both Michael and Bill

 ## Dependencies